Payjoin POC: Implementing no_std on the payjoin ecosystem

 Isolating std

-The core approach was systematic replacement:
+The core approach was systematic replacement across the entire crate:

 • std::string::Stringalloc::string::String